-If you live in an area that's often susceptible to severe weather or natural disasters, an emergency weather radio is incredibly useful.
-Whether you need to know where to go or what to do during a weather crisis, the access these radios provide to the NOAA Weather Broadcast channels is crucial.
-We’ve selected our favorite emergency weather radios that should be part of your home safety kit.
+An emergency weather radio is a must-have tool for your household and vehicle if you live in an area that's often susceptible to severe weather or natural disasters.
+Whether you need to know where to go or what to do during a weather crisis, or what's in store for your area in the coming hours, the access these radios provide to the NOAA weather broadcast channels is crucial.
+Here are the emergency weather radios that should be part of your home safety kit.

-Want to make sure your phone is charged to contact friends and family during a blackout?
-The 2000mAh battery on this model can handle multiple devices at once.
-It also has the standard features to keep the onboard battery charged, like a hand crank and a solar panel.
-If those fail, there’s also a spot for AAA batteries, so you’ll never be without the four-LED reading light or 1W flashlight in the dark.
+Want to make sure your phone stays charged to contact friends and family during a blackout?
+The 2000mAh battery on the FosPower radio handles recharging multiple devices while keeping you abreast of current conditions.
+The FosPower emergency radio has a hand crank and a solar panel to recharge its internal battery when the power is down, plus an SOS alarm, NOAA emergency weather broadcast access, and AM/FM radio.
+If those fail, there’s also a spot for AAA batteries, so you’ll never be without the four-LED reading light or 1-watt flashlight in the dark.

 Charge your radio via USB

 The affordable Running Snail radio is compact, recharges your phone, and comes with a hand crank, solar panel, and built-in rechargeable battery.

 - Three-way rechargeable

 - Charges small devices

 This pocket-sized radio from DaringSnail packs many features for the price.
 With a 2000mAh rechargeable Li-ion battery, this model recharges your small devices while tuning into your favorite local stations.
 The DaringSnail is rechargeable via a hand crank, a USB port, and the sun.
 There's an onboard LED flashlight, textured dials, and a built-in antenna, and it recharges in three to five hours.
 This is the one to get if you need the best emergency weather radio on a budget.

 Kaito Voyager KA500 radio (opens in new tab)

 Five ways to recharge